Last Updated on May 17, 2023 by Matt

 On the other hand, too narrow handlebars will make steering very hard.
 Even small turns of the handles will result in bigger turns of the front wheel.
 Your overall control of the scooter will suffer as a result.

-However, the width of the handlebars is not as critical as the height.
-You can always choose the point at which to hold on to the handlebars.
+You can always choose the point at which to hold onto the handlebars.

 Also, many scooters will allow for the width of the handlebars to be adjusted.
 That’s a much simpler feature to implement, and more scooters will come with it.